shannonsh/CS184FinalProject/docs/final_report.md

 ### Cross-Hatch Shading

 We also implement cross-hatch shading where the shading style looks like it was drawn with a pen or pencil.
 We implemented this in project 4 since it easily had support for mutli-texture shading.
 To implement, we followed the paper "Real-Time Hatching" (http://hhoppe.com/hatching.pdf).
 This paper mainly forcuses on using multi-scale tonal art maps (TAM) and interpolates between them in multiple interesting ways to maintain consistency.
-Tonal art maps were extracted from <insert source>.
+Tonal art maps were extracted from (https://www.clicktorelease.com/code/cross-hatching/).

 | ![Cross hatch shading sphere](images/final/hatch1.png) | ![Cross hatch shading sphere](images/final/hatch2.png) | ![Cross hatch shading sphere](images/final/hatch3.png) |
 | -----------------------|-------------------------- | -------------|